 Coming back to our main point, what I love most about interior design is that it involves a really good mix between practical and aesthetic considerations.

-3. Interior Design is Concerned with Solving Real-World Problems Like Quality of Life
+3. Interior Design is Solves Real-World Problems Like Quality of Life

 It’s easy for interior design to be relegated to a useless kind of profession that is only concerned with beautifying living rooms or creating spaces for rich people in interesting, weird and novel styles.